Author(s): Daksh Trehan, Sumit Chahal

 StreamSets Data Collector (SDC): It is used to move data from one source to another.
 It provides a data pipeline authoring environment that lets you map, measure, and master the data in motion.
 It focuses on building any-to-any data movement pipelines using a drag-and-drop approach.
 The pipelines can work with minimal/no schema and can filter/transform data upon commands.

 The pipelines support various modes of running i.e., standalone mode, cluster streaming mode, or cluster batch mode.
-The SDCs to run these pipelines can be easily installed on dedicated nodes or clusters nodes alike.
+The SDCs to run these pipelines can be easily installed on dedicated nodes or cluster nodes alike.

 The SDC image is distributed as an rpm, tar-ball, Cloudera parcel, Docker image, and custom VM for various cloud environments.